mdorante/calculator/README.md

 - Asks the user to input 2 numbers
   - Validates correct input types
-- Display a menu with available operations
+- Displays a menu with available operations
   - Validates option exists
-- Display the result of the selected operation
+- Displays the result of the selected operation